From Cairo to Aswan: A detailed guide for western tourists about travel safety in Egypt.

 Now, is it safe for Americans to travel to Egypt in 2019?
 This is a tough question, as terrorist attacks occurred in the USA itself, or in Paris, London or Berlin.

 There were 7 terror attacks in Egypt in 2017, 6 in 2016 and 4 in 2018 so far.
 Sounds like a lot, but in a global context, it isn’t.
 The most important part: Almost none of these attacks targeted foreigners.
 Almost all of them happened in mosques or churches.
 The locals and their beliefs were the targets (mostly the conflict between the Christian minority and the Muslims, but also the special conflict on the Sinai peninsula).
 There was one bomb to hit a tourist bus, tho.
+In February 2019 a suicide bomber killed a policeman and two civilians which ultimately had several countries issuing partial travel warnings.

 Now, I don’t mean to downplay these tragic events, but they really shouldn’t hinder you to visit Egypt.
 The military has quite visible checkpoints all over the country (virtually ever 500 meters).
 Most tourist attractions have a quite high safety standard (and always a visible military presence), and buses usually travel in police-escorted convoys (for reference: read what to expect from a visit to Abu Simbel)